rjacksonxyz/invader-sim/README.md

 # Invader Sim

-Invader Sim (or `invader-sim`) is a CLI for running configurable simulations of an alien invastion of cities!
+Invader Sim (`invader-sim`) is a CLI for running configurable simulations of an alien invastion of cities!

 ---